Create and Manage a Digital Cookbook and Meal Planning System with Notion

 • Create a similar setup with tables representing each week of the month.

-• This layout supports long-term planning, helping you ensure variety and balanced nutrition throughout the month.
+• This layout supports long-term planning, making it easier to ensure variety and balanced nutrition throughout the month.
+You can also use Notion’s calendar view to see your meal plan laid out over the whole month.

 Step 5: Customize Your Cookbook and Meal Planner